-Source: Simon, 2021
+Source: Simon (2021)

-Unit of production.
-Depreciation expense is calculated as
+On the unit–of–production method, the depreciation expense is calculated as follows.

-[(Cost - Salvage Value) / Estimated Total Units] * Units Produced During The Period.
+[(Cost − Salvage value) / Estimated total units] * Units produced during the period

 This equates to 0.15.

-This is a none-time based method and assigns the cost of a long-term asset to expense based on the units of the asset that are used during the year.
+This is a non–time–based method that assigns the cost of a long–term asset to expenses based on how many units of the asset are used during the year.